 Salma Hassabou (class of 2022) is a student at GU-Q majoring in International Politics.
-She was a CURA Administrative Fellow at CIRS where she assisted with all administrative and departmental tasks.
+She was a CURA Administrative Assistant at CIRS where she assisted with all administrative and departmental tasks.
 She is interested in Comparative Political Systems and Middle Eastern Politics.
 Salma has previously interned at the Inland Mission in Munich and University association office in Berlin, Germany.
 For the 2019-2020 year, she has joined Georgetown Model United Nations (GMUN) and is interested in joining the Honor Council.

-Khushboo Shah (class of 2022) is a student at GU-Q and was a CURA Administrative Fellow, where she assisted with all administrative and departmental tasks at CIRS.
+Khushboo Shah (class of 2022) is a student at GU-Q and was a CURA Administrative Assistant, where she assisted with all administrative and departmental tasks at CIRS.
 For the 2018-2019 academic year, she also served as Public Relations Officer for the SGA, and directed the DISEC committee for the Georgetown Model United Nations.
 She is interested in research pertaining to middle-eastern politics, and legal studies.
 Previously, she has also interned in Kyrgyz Republic, and at a news firm in Goa, India.

 Abdullah Ahmed (2013-2014)

 Abdullah Ahmed (class of 2016) graduated from GU-Q with a major in International Economics.
 He was an active member of the GU-Q community and served as the president of the Student Government Association during his senior year.
 As a student, Abdullah interned at the Qatar Development Bank, Silatech, and Mathaf Museum of Modern Art.
 He currently works for the Government of Qatar.